BuffaloBadger/RE_Basics_Examples/README.md

 * a succinct formulation of the solution as a .qmd file.
 * python code used to solve the problem.
 * Matlab code used to solve the problem.
-* numerical results as a .csv file.
+* numerical results as a .csv files.
 * graphical results as .png files.

-My intention is that the problem statement and graphical results can be included directly in "Reaction Engineering Basics," "SCoRE," etc. The results can be read in and formatted as desired.
-The formulation can be copied and pasted and the embellished as desired in the final document.
+My intention is that the problem statement and graphical results can be included directly in "Reaction Engineering Basics," "SCoRE," etc. The numerical results can be read in and formatted as desired.
+The formulation can be copied and pasted and then embellished as desired in the final document.